benjaminmiles/react-three-layout-controls/README.md

       cycleKey={"t"} // Hot key for cycling transform modes, enabled={true} // Turn LayoutControls on/off
-      layers={100} // Parent bubbling limit for the controllable prop orbit={ref} // Adds an orbit camera to the scene and sets it as the default camera.
+      layers={100} // Parent bubbling limit for the controllable prop selectedModel={ref || "name"} // Takes an object ref or an object name.
+If searching by name, make sure it's a child, or set the scene prop. orbit={true || ref} // Adds an orbit camera to the scene and sets it as the default camera.
 Pass an object ref to set a look-at target. snap={0} // Default unit movement
+      scene={ref} // Pass a scene or object ref to search for object names outside of the children

       // include any valid TransformControl props
     />